ShaneMcKeon/lncd_dataclub/README.md

 You can follow the github URL printed out by `gh pr create` to see reviews and annotations others submit.

 NB.
-See `git branch` to see the current branch.
+Use `git branch` to see the current branch.
 Use `git switch main` to get back to the main branch